-I’ve had this before from a few people, including some social media gurus who have told me that it’s really naughty to pre-schedule my tweets because I’m not properly “engaging” with my audience.
+I’ve had this before from a few people.
+Some social media gurus who have told me that it’s really naughty to pre-schedule my tweets because I’m not properly “engaging” with my audience.

 The problem is, that unless you’re a super organised do things in advance kind of person, as a small business owner, you’ll never get anything done.

-If you’re worried about being authentic as a small business owner, and engaging with your audience, all you have to do is make sure that the people who want to talk to you can get in touch.
+If you’re worried about being authentic as a small business owner and engaging with your audience, all you have to do is make sure that the people who want to talk to you can get in touch.

 It’s not an “email newsletter” if you wrote it a year ago and send it in an automated email series?

 If you sign up to my email stories today (here’s how to do exactly that and see how I do my automated email series) then you’ll get an email that I wrote in 2014.

-But why would I want to send out an email newsletter?
-Would you be interested in getting regular emails from me telling you about… Well, now come to think about I can’t think of anything that would be interesting in terms of Joy of Business gossip or news that I would want to burden you with.
+Would you be interested in getting regular emails from me telling you about… Well, now come to think about it, I can’t think of anything that would be interesting in terms of Joy of Business gossip or news that I would want to burden you with.

-So thinking of regular emails to your customers and potential customers as an email newsletter or update is a route to disaster.
+Thinking of regular emails to your customers and potential customers as an email newsletter or update is a route to disaster.

 Forget about the email newsletter, just be useful

-Or you might have a roundup of other people’s content, in your industry, and send that that to people.
+Or you might have a roundup of other people’s content, in your industry, and send that to people.
 Make sure it won’t go out of date too quickly, because you might be running your automated series for a few years.

-Have a good think about what would be useful, and what you could send out to the people who might sign up.
+Have a good think about what would be useful, and what you could send out.
 In particular, try to get a good idea of what your potential customers would find useful.
 And test that out.

 I’ve been thinking about doing that as some people seem to really like the very direct “how-to” type content, whereas other people get much more out of the stories I share.
-For me that’s the plan for 2017.
+That’s a nice idea, and well worth trying.

 Some resources to get you going on email marketing automation

-I would definitely recommend Ian Brodie’s book Email Persuasion.
+I definitely recommend Ian Brodie’s book Email Persuasion.
 Ian also has some great resources on email and online marketing at his blog, and I pay for his Momentum Club product where he sends me great marketing tips and webinars every month.